OgbajeLeo/ImageCropper/Readme.md

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.

 # Acknowledgements
-Cropper.js - Powerful image cropping library.
+Cropper.js - Powerful image cropping library. <br>
-Tialwindcss - Frontend framework for responsive design.
+Tailwindcss - Frontend framework for responsive design. <br>
 Hero Icons - Icons used in the UI.

 # Contact